NoNekoFugu/Highlander/README.md

 ## 📜 Eternal Disclaimer

-$HIGHLANDER is not a financial instrument.
+HIGHLANDER is not a financial instrument.
 It is a **crypto saga** — a tribute to absurdity, irony, and survival.
 No team.
 No presale.
 No mercy.
 Only lightning — and the blockchain remembers.